Xilinx/SDAccel_Examples/acceleration/kmeans/README.md

 observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.

+The application sets two compute units by default so that it will fit all Xilinx Devices.
+For bigger Xilinx Devices, user can increase the number of Compute units in Makefile and can get better performance.
+It is tested upto 6 compute units for ku115 device and got approximately 6x improvement with respect to single compute units, which shows that application is more compute bound (not memory bound) and performance is directly proportional to number of compute units.

 __Note__: This application is ported from Rodinia

 (https://www.cs.virginia.edu/~skadron/wiki/rodinia/)